aficionado/upordown/README.md

 Up or Down?
 ===========

-Predicting whether a stock will go up or down using BigML and data from Quandl and PsychSignal

-Predicting whether a stock will go up or down using data from [Quandl](http://www.quandl.com/) and ([PsychSignal](https://psychsignal.com/).
+Predicting whether a stock will go up or down using data from [Quandl](http://www.quandl.com/) and [PsychSignal](https://psychsignal.com/).

 ## Analyzing the data